 If our service is busy, it may take longer, and a holding message will be sent.

-You can email us at any time at email@example.com – you will receive an automatic reply acknowledging your email, so that you know it has been received.
+You can email us at any time at email@example.com – you’ll receive an automatic reply acknowledging your email, so that you know it has been received.
 We will aim to respond within seven days, or sooner if we can.
-Please note that this is not a crisis service.

-If you choose to contact us by email, we will be able to see the email address you contacted us from.
+Our volunteers will not be able to see your email address, however, your email address will exist in our handling system.
 If you do not want us to know your real email address, you can set up a free anonymous email address and use that to contact us.
 Companies such as HUSH (hushmail.com), Yahoo and Hotmail supply free email addresses.

 Please note that we are unable to open attachments or photos, so please include any information you would like to share in the body of your email.
-If you send further emails, a different person may respond who may not have access to any details of your previous contact, unless the email chain is part of your reply.
+If you send further emails, a different person may respond who may not have access to details of your previous contact.

 Rape Crisis England & Wales – National Helpline and Live Chat support